krassowski/easy-entrez/README.md

 # easy-entrez

-**Goal:** Create Python REST API for Entrez E-Utilities, which will be easy to use and reliable, but limited in scope (no stateful/history queries).
+Python REST API for Entrez E-Utilities, aiming to  be easy to use and reliable.

+While other packages attempt to use stateful extensions (queries with history) which is error-prone and led to misleading results, this implementation:
+ - avoids the problem altogether by not using such stateful API,
+ - makes common tasks easy thanks to Pythonic API,
+ - is typed and integrates well with mypy

 **Stats:** Beta

 ```python
 from easy_entrez import EntrezAPI